 Enterprise Resource Planning

-I like the phrase “single source of truth” because it gives you an idea of the weight of this process for improving your business.
+I like the phrase “single source of truth” because it conveys the weight of this process for improving your business.

-And besides sharing that ERP is often referred to as “the central nervous system of an enterprise.”
-Sap also points out that each department—finance, human resources, sales, marketing, etc.—needs and uses ERP system software.
+And besides, ERP is often referred to as “the central nervous system of an enterprise.”
+SAP also points out that each department—finance, human resources, sales, marketing, etc.—needs and uses an ERP system software.

 The individual systems serve particular departmental needs and are considered an ERP “module.”
-These function-based modules make up the components in the larger ERP suite.
-Plus, the systems need to “talk” to each other, sharing a common database.
+These function-based modules comprise the components of the larger ERP suite.
+Plus, the systems need to “talk” to each other and share a common database.

 Business Connectivity

 This connectivity helps companies organize across all core business functions.
-And, using a unified data set that highlights critical information and business insights propels informed business decisions.
+Using a unified data set that highlights critical information and provides business insights enables informed decision-making.

 Basing decisions on pertinent, up-to-date information gives ERP-thinking organizations a definitive benefit over their competitors.

-Allocation of resources to leverage cost and time savings are by-products of the bigger ideal: to gain a competitive advantage by adopting or improving processes with a streamlined operations approach.
+The allocation of resources to leverage cost and time savings is a byproduct of the larger ideal: gaining a competitive advantage by adopting or improving processes with a streamlined operations approach.

 This sentiment applies to businesses of all sizes.
 But it’s much more than just organizational structure and business process streamlining.
 Planning means setting things up now with future growth and “wish list” implementation in mind.